adam-bauer-34/adam-bauer-34.github.io/_posts/2022-12-19-ten-billion-emmott.md

 ---
 layout: post
-title:  "Ten billion" by Stephen Emmott
+title: A review of "Ten billion" by Stephen Emmott
 description: Mr. Emmott does his best to forecast the state of humankind and reaches a pessimistic conclusion - "we're fucked".
 date: 2022-12-19 15:01:35 +0300
 image: '/images/blog-images/ten-billion-emmott/cover-card.JPG'
 tags: [book-review, economics, current-affairs]
 ---

 Stephen Emmott, the head of Computational Science at Microsoft Research, as well as a Visiting Professor at Oxford University and University College London, lays out in _Ten billion_ the various problems that face the world today.
 (And by today, I mean 2013, when the book was written.)
 This book is a relatively quick read (I read it in about 2 hours), primarily owing to the fact there is about one paragraph or so per page.
 In fact, numerous pages contain just a single sentence, a structure I’ll return to later on.